MilenTecle/random-destination/README.md

    - [Git](https://git-scm.com/) - Git was used for version control by using the Gitpod terminal to commit and then push to Github.
    - [Github](https://github.com/) - Is where the projects code is stored after being pushed.
    - [Heroku](https://www.heroku.com/auth/login) - The application was deployed to Heroku.
+   - [Lucidchart](https://www.lucidchart.com/pages/examples/flowchart-maker) - Was used to create the flowchart.
+   - [TinyPNG](https://tinypng.com/) - Was used to reduce the file size of the background image and keep the image quality.

   ## Modules